Visit Marrakesh: The Good, the Bad, and the Ugly

 The ugly truth about Morocco

-To be honest, I loved Morocco, but some of the thing I’ve read turned out to be quite accurate.
+To be honest, I loved Morocco, but some of the things I’ve read turned out to be quite accurate.
 We were there during a really hot week in the middle of Ramadan, so we thought it might have been because people were on edge without being able to drink or eat during the day.
 We were harassed on the streets, even with our knees covered, we were told we’d be going to hell for showing part of our legs, and an old man even hit one of my friends with his walking stick, only because he could.

 The snake charmers were the worst thing to witness in my visit to Marrakesh.
 The poor snakes (and every other animal, like little monkeys chained by their necks) were carried in potato sacks and left in the heat during the day.
 Just horrible!
 But once I got over the heartbreak of knowing there’s nothing I could do for the animals (other than not take a photo to at least try to discourage the practice), I started to see the real charm…